bigdatagenomics/adam/docs/cli/actions.rst

 Action tools
 ------------

-Roughly speaking, “action” tools apply some form of non-trivial transformation to data using the ADAM APIs.
+Roughly speaking, "action" tools apply some form of non-trivial transformation to data using the ADAM APIs.

 countKmers and countContigKmers